SergioCrisostomo/Mootools-chart-flot/Docs/mooflot.md

 AddOns options
 -------

-    multipleSeriesEvent // defaults to null
+    swipeLine // defaults to null
-    // true or null - Enable auto selection of multiple points on
+    // true or null - Swipe line over y (from top to bottom) following the mouse movement
-    // same x Axis point, in different series

 Plugins
 -------